Witiko/doctoral-thesis/defense.md

 ## Sentence-BERT Questions {#sentence-bert-questions}

-The second set of questions concerns the Sentence-BERT dense retrieval model, which we used in the ARQMath-2020 and 2021 shared task evaluation.
+The second set of questions concerns the Sentence-BERT dense retrieval model, which we used in the ARQMath shared task evaluations.

 The first question asks whether there is any reason to believe that using a proxy objective such as word analogy accuracy or machine translation to perform